 Related: Do you believe any of these?
 The 10 Most Common Myths About Creative Cloud

-Adobe recommends that photographers use the more sophisticated Lightroom app to manage their photos, and that’s a product and workflow which work amazingly well for many customers.
+Adobe recommends that photographers use the more sophisticated Lightroom ecosystem to manage their photos, and that’s a product and workflow which work amazingly well for many customers.
 But folks who want a simple solution including designers who work with many different applications and file types will still want to use Bridge.
 Plus, you can install and use it on as many computers as you like, your friends and colleagues can use it, your clients and customers can use it, all at the same time (and even with the same files collaboratively) – there is no cost or limit or restriction.

 Special: Legally download dozens of free Adobe books for a limited time!

 If you’re not yet running the most recent release of Photoshop, then you can easily get it (plus Lightroom CC, and all ongoing upgrades to both products included) through Adobe’s CC Photography bundle for just $9.99/month.
 If you’d like to try out the latest CC 2018 software first, then just download the free trial to get started.